Review

 Mistakes To Avoid In Plain English

-Don't buy a recovery device to treat pain or injury: those are medical questions, and a product page can't answer them.
+Don't buy a recovery device to treat pain or injury.
+Those are medical questions, and a product page can't answer them.
 Don't gift an aggressive massage device to a young dancer without parent and teacher sign-off; unsupervised recovery tools aren't the same as supervised recovery practice.
 Don't trust marketplace listings where you can't identify the actual seller.
-And don't let 'stretching' stand in for a real warm-up: it's one component.
+And don't let 'stretching' stand in for a real warm-up.
+It's one component.
 The best purchases in this category are the ones that are simple enough to actually use after a long Thursday.

 Where to start by buyer type